Writing

 Intent

 At Goldfield Infants’ and Nursery School we aim to nurture a love for writing.
-Our aim is for children to be informed, articulate and empowered: finding their writers’ voice is at the heart of this aim.
+Our aim is for children to be informed, articulate, and empowered: finding their writers’ voice is at the heart of this aim.
 At Goldfield, we understand oracy, reading and writing are inextricably linked.
 Writing is not taught in isolation but rooted in rich topics stimulating pupils’ imagination and deepening their motivation to write.
-Our writing teaching sequences are enhanced though shared high-quality texts, drama, visitors and visits; this ensures our children have exciting experiences to write about – be they real or imaginary.
-When children leave Goldfield, they will be able to write effectively for different purposes (to entertain, to inform and to persuade).
+Our writing teaching sequences are enhanced though shared high-quality texts, drama, visitors, and visits; this ensures our children have exciting experiences to write about – real or imaginary.
+When children leave Goldfield, they will be able to write effectively for different purposes including to entertain, to inform and to persuade.

 Implementation

-In EYFS, children are introduced to The Message Centre in Nursery and progress to participating in Drawing Club in Reception.
-This supports the children’s curiosity and desire to put meaning to their marks and begin to understand that they can communicatee through their writing.
+In EYFS, children are introduced to The Message Centre in Nursery which is continued into Reception.
+In Reception children progress to participating in Drawing Club.
+This supports the children’s curiosity and desire to put meaning to their marks and begin to understand that they can communicate through their writing.
 In Reception, children are exposed to a variety of texts and use this as a hook for their own writing, with each series of lessons following the same structure: the first day focusses on the characters, then the setting and leads onto an adventure.
-Children are encouraged to use their learning of phonemes and graphemes taught in Phonics to apply this knowledge to their writing of code words and sentences.
+Children are encouraged to use their learning of phonemes and graphemes taught in Phonics to apply this knowledge to their writing of words and sentences.

 Assessment for Learning strategies are central to the effective teaching of writing:

-· Planning and sharing focussed learning intentions + learning skills
+• Planning and sharing focussed learning intentions and learning skills

-· Specific marking based on the LO, identifying areas of success and improvement.
+• Specific marking based on the LO, identifying areas of success and improvement using ‘tickled pink’ and ‘green for growth’ highlighters.

-· Children are taught to self/peer assess work, with opportunities built into the writing sequence and supported with school designed success criteria prompts (Ryan Reflectiveness checklist).
+• Children are taught to self/peer assess work, with opportunities built into the writing sequence and supported with school designed success criteria prompt - Ryan Reflectiveness checklist.

 Teaching Grammar and Punctuation